-Full-Time students take 15 credits per semester and, in the first year, are Block-scheduled for four core courses in the fall and two in the spring.
-New students must register for all blocked courses except those the student expects to waive through a proficiency exam, applicable prior degree, or CPA license.
 Full-Time students must take all core courses, except Professional Responsibility, in their first year of study.
 The capstone Professional Responsibility course may be taken in either semester of the second year of study, in day sections reserved for Full-Time students.